ilhamdanu13/Transfer-Learning-with-PyTorch/README.md

 # Klasifikasi Panorama Multilabel dengan Transfer-Learning-with-PyTorch
-I run this project in googlecolab. when i save to jupyter notebook, the notebook does not appear to be valid the validation error was the progres bar of the epochs
+I run this project in googlecolab. when i save to jupyter notebook, the notebook does not appear to be valid the validation error was the progress bar of the epochs